Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Cordless Saws Pair Better With Dust Extractors

-With investments in your dust collection system and dust extractors there is no reason to be shooting dust from a saw back into the shop.
+With investments in your dust collection system and dust extractors, there is no reason to shoot dust from a saw back into the shop.

 And, you guessed it, you’ll be managing TWO cords with a traditional saw.
-By cutting the cord on the track saw you’ll free your cutting concerns to placement of the dust hose (only).
+By cutting the cord on the track saw, you’ll free your cutting concerns to the placement of the dust hose (only).

 Track Saw Reviews

-For woodworkers that live from their garage you know that space is a premium.
-And track saws let you setup that foam-topped bench and quickly make large sheet cuts or trim live edge slabs.
+You know that space is at a premium for woodworkers living from their garage.
+Track saws let you set up that foam-topped bench and quickly make plywood cuts or trim live edge slabs.

 Makita SP6000J1